ForumMagnum/ForumMagnum/README.md

 * **Fragments** – GraphQL queries are made using fragments, which describe the fields from a given database object you want to fetch information on.
 There’s a common failure mode where someone forgets to update a fragment with new fields, and then the site breaks the next time a component attempts to use information from the new field.

-### Configuration and Secrets

-We store most configuration and secrets in the database, not in environment variables like you might expect.
+* **Configuration and Secrets** We store most configuration and secrets in the database, not in environment variables like you might expect.
 See `packages/lesswrong/server/databaseSettings.ts` for more.

-### Logging

-If there's a part of the codebase you often want to see debug logging for, you can create a specific debug logger for that section by using `loggerConstructor(scope)`.
+* **Logging** - If there's a part of the codebase you often want to see debug logging for, you can create a specific debug logger for that section by using `loggerConstructor(scope)`.
 You can then enable or disable that logger by setting the public database setting `debuggers` to include your scope, or by setting the instance setting `instanceDebuggers`.
 See `packages/lesswrong/lib/utils/logging.ts` for more.

+* **Collection callbacks** - One important thing to know when diving into the codebase is how much logic is done by callbacks.
+Collections have hooks on them where we add callbacks that react to CRUD operations.
+They can fire before or after the operation.
+The running of these callbacks is found in `packages/lesswrong/server/vulcan-lib/mutators.ts`.

+### Development Tips

+When developing, we make good use of project-wide search.
+One benefit of a monorepo codebase at a non-megacorp is that we can get good results just by searching for `hiddenRelatedQuestion` to find exactly how that database field is used.

 ### Debugging